djh1997/proj324/docs/index.md

 After this, a hinging mechanism was designed and the curves re-added to make the glasses more comfortable.
 A mounting bracket for the camera was also added.
 This was the frame that was cut and used for most of the prototyping phase of the project.

 For the next two designs the plan was to add a backing plate to the pi mount and also adding a mount for the capacitive touch sensor.
 This design was never cut since the pi 0 needs clearance for the solder of the pin headers.
 Also the backing might have added too much weight.
-The design of the hinge was furthered by squaring off one ends to make it more rigid, adding a hole to hold it together this also serves to adjust the resistance of the arms.
+The design of the hinge was furthered by squaring off one of the ends to make it more rigid, adding a hole to hold it together this also serves to adjust the resistance of the arms.

 ## Blob Detection